 N is the f number, t is the shutter speed in seconds, and ISO is the ISO level you are using.

-There is a much easier way to calculate the EV from the aperture, shutter speed and ISO values: using the PhotoPills exposure calculator.
+There is a much easier way to calculate the EV100 from the aperture, shutter speed and ISO values: using the PhotoPills exposure calculator.

-Enter the values on the first row of the calculator (test settings) and you will get the EV in the results table.
+Enter the values on the first row of the calculator (test settings) and you will get the EV100 in the results table.

 You can use the second row (equivalent settings) to apply the reciprocity law, whether you are using filters or not (although I'll tell you more about them later on, in section 22).

-The EV helps you reduce the "try and fail" when exposing.
+The EV100 helps you reduce the "try and fail" when exposing.
 Use it as an indicator to quickly find the aperture, shutter speed and ISO settings.